gvwilson/sensibleadventures/princess-bear/princess-bear.md

 "Yes, Your Highness!"

 The prince pointed at the men standing to his right.
 "These four squads are with us.
-The others will stay here with Sergeant Ranneda."
+The others will stay here with Sergeant Raneda."

 "Yes, Your Highness," the sergeant replied.
 "Reeee-*spect!*" As one, the soldiers thumped their right fists against their chests and roared "Gandan